YounesN/GOMC_Manual_Web/input_file.rst

 - System Settings for During Run
 - Output Settings

 .. note:: The control file is designed to recognize logic values, such as "yes/true/on" or "no/false/off".
+The keyword in control file is not case sensitive.

 Input/Simulation Setup
 ^^^^^^^^^^^^^^^^^^^^^^